 Usually, zero to one hand goes up.

-I tell them, by the end of this semester, you will have read six, seven, eight more Filipinx authored books than many people in our community ever will in their lifetime.
+I tell them, by the end of this semester, you will have read so many more Filipinx authored books than many people in our community ever will in their lifetime.
 I tell them, I can only hope you will continue on, after you leave this classroom, and into the world.

 In addition to my courses’ required texts, I provide recommended reading lists in multiple genres — full volumes, anthologies/collections, as well as links to individual pieces published online.